“your south side shall be from the wilderness of Zin alongside Edom, and your southern border shall run from the end of the Salt Sea on the east.”

 Numbers 34:3 ESV

 On the Bible Recap podcast, Tara-Leigh talks about the deadness of the Dead Sea— how salty it is, how lifeless it is.
-I was there just a couple of weeks ago, and everything she says about it is true.
+I was there this time last year, and everything she says about it is true.
 Including, by the way, how much fun it is to float in it.
 I wrote another blog post about that.
 You can Check it out here

 But Tara-Leigh also talks about the prophecy of Ezekiel 47, that one day the Dead Sea will be made fresh.
 Here’s what Ezekiel wrote: